All posts

 Staging

-Enough data to demo the application realistically.
-This is where hand-written seeds stop scaling — a staging database for an e-commerce app might need 500 products, realistic price ranges, reviews that reference real products, and users with order histories.
+Staging needs enough data to demo the application realistically, which is exactly where hand-written seeds stop scaling: a database for an e-commerce app might need 500 products, realistic price ranges, reviews that reference real products, and users with full order histories.

 # Schema-aware staging seed (no seed file to maintain)